dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 #### restrictions

-The DiceKeys app will restrict access to generated seeds or keys to apps that are specifically allowed.
+The DiceKeys app will restrict access to derived seeds or keys to so that only those apps that are specifically allowed can obtain or use them.

 ```
     "restrictions: {